-Patients who need more than what a statin alone can provide, or those unable to take recommended statin therapy may be right for NEXLIZET or NEXLETOL1,2
+Patients who need more than what a statin alone can provide, or those unable to take recommended statin therapy may be right for NEXLIZET or NEXLETOL

-NEXLIZET and NEXLETOL are the only nonstatins FDA approved to lower LDL-C and reduce the risk of MI and coronary revascularization in primary prevention and secondary prevention patients.1,2
+NEXLIZET and NEXLETOL are the only oral nonstatins FDA approved to reduce CV risk in primary prevention and secondary prevention patients with statin intolerance.

 Learn more by choosing one of the patients below: